 If outside water is seeping inside the building, consider installing moisture-absorbing mats and laying down the anti-skid adhesive tape.
 These materials keep the floor dry and offer additional traction on slippery surfaces.

 3. Get Rid of Obstacles from Floors

-Any object, regardless of how insignificant it may look, is a trip hazard.
-Cables, boxes, and everyday clutter can easily turn into an obstacle on floors, around corners, and on the stairways.
+Regardless of how insignificant it may look, any object is a trip hazard.
+Cables, boxes, and everyday clutter can easily turn into an obstacle on floors, around corners, and on stairways.

 Take the initiative to remove any obstacle you see on the floor.
 You could do the following to keep the pathways free from clutter:

 Run phone, power, and internet cords under carpets or behind walls.
 You can also avoid running cables across pathways by installing phone jacks, internet connections, and power outlets in easily accessible areas.

 Pick up boxes, files, and other office stuff lying in walkways and place them on their respective workstations.

 Close drawers and doors when not in use.